Ishqiya (TV series): Recurring

+Production

+Ramsha Khan revealed that she was offered Rumi's role (later played by Hania Amir), but she choose Hamna's character.
+Khan said, "As an actor, I perceived Hamna’s personality as a socially-awkward and inexpressive person.
+She was stuck in the middle of family and love and I thought it would be a bigger challenge to play a role on such a lower pitch."

 Soundtrack

 The original soundtrack is sung and composed by Asim Azhar.
-Lyrics were written by Azhar himself along with Hassan Ali and Raamis.
+Lyrics were written by Asim Azhar himself along with Hassan Ali and Raamis.
 It received more than 17 million views on YouTube.
 The female version which is played within episodes and sometimes at the end is sung by Kaiynat John.